Cache

 systemd Configuration Example

-When managing Dewy with systemd, it is recommended to specify a dedicated cache directory with DEWY_CACHEDIR
+When managing Dewy with systemd, it is recommended to specify a dedicated cache directory with DEWY_CACHEDIR.

 # /etc/systemd/system/dewy.service